kvalle/greetr/blogpost.md

 ```

 Before we move on to installing and configuring Apache, lets check that everything is working.
-Start Flask's embedded webserver using the provided script `runserver.py`, then visit Greetr at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
+Start Flask's embedded webserver using the provided script:

 ```bash
 $ ./runserver.py
 ```

-The app should now be working, so lets move on to se how we can serve it using Apache.
+Then visit Greetr at [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
+The app should be working, so lets move on to se how we can serve it using Apache.

 ### Install Apache